OpenCQRS/OpenCQRS/README.md

 ### OpenCQRS 7.1.0

+- More extensions for domain events and event documents in the Cosmos DB store provider
 - More extensions for domain events and event entities in the Entity Framework Core store provider
 - Get domain events and event entities as IAsyncEnumerable in the Entity Framework Core store provider
 - Custom table names for EntityFrameworkCore store provider